Human-Like Implicit Intention Expression for Autonomous Driving Motion Planning: A Method Based on Learning Human Intention Priors: Experiments on the Simulation Platform

 \subsubsection{Overall Trajectory Distribution}

-The social capability of trajectory planning can be analyzed from the overall distribution and spatial expansion of the trajectory planning.
-Trajectory planning methods with weaker sociality lack consideration of intent expression, resulting in a more single-choice trajectory selection and smaller trajectory space.
-The difference in trajectories under priority and yield decisions is not pronounced, making it difficult for interactive objects to determine their intent through trajectory behavior.
+We assessed the social aptitude of trajectory planning through its overall distribution and spatial extent.
+Methods with limited sociality, showing minimal consideration for intent expression, often result in a restricted range of trajectory choices.
+This limitation hinders the clear differentiation of trajectories under various decision-making scenarios, thus impeding intent recognition by other vehicles.

-To intuitively compare the differences in the trajectory planning space of different methods, we drew comparisons between the trajectory planning distribution of four methods and the actual trajectory distribution, as shown in Figure~\ref{fig:planning_results_compare}.
-Through qualitative comparison, it can be found that the trajectory space distribution of our method is closest to the actual human trajectory distribution.
-The potential field method and DB-ME-IRL method's trajectory planning space distribution is slightly inferior to our method, with the Frenet planning method showing the most significant discrepancy from actual human trajectories.
+To visually and quantitatively compare the trajectory spaces of different methods, we juxtaposed the distributions of four planning methods with actual human trajectory data, as shown in Fig.~\ref{fig:planning_results_compare}).
+Qualitative analysis reveals our method's trajectory space closely aligns with actual human trajectories, while the potential field and DB-ME-IRL methods are somewhat less accurate, and the Frenet method displays the most significant deviation.

-We quantitatively analyze the differences in trajectory distribution using trajectory coverage.
-The specific calculation of trajectory coverage involves dividing the upstream entrance lane and the area inside the intersection into multiple subregions at 0.5m intervals in all directions.
-If there is a trajectory point in a subregion, it is determined that the subregion has been covered.
-Based on this concept, we calculated the coverage of actual human trajectories and the trajectories of the four planning methods, as shown in Table \ref{table:coverage compare}.
-The calculation results show that our method can achieve 77\% coverage of the actual trajectory distribution.
-The potential field method and DB-ME-IRL method show a decline compared to our method, while the Frenet planning method performs the worst, covering only 54\% of the actual trajectory distribution.
-Our method has improved the trajectory coverage rate by 12\% compared to the potential field method.
+For a quantitative comparison, we employed trajectory coverage analysis.
+This involved dividing the upstream lane and intersection area into 0.5m subregions and checking for trajectory presence within these areas.
+Our method achieved a 77\% match with actual human trajectory coverage, significantly outperforming the other methods, with the Frenet method only covering 54\% of the actual trajectories.